lenianiva/PyPantograph/docs/intro.md

 authors, this is a mistake.
 An interface conducive for human operators to write proofs is often not an interface conductive to search.

-LeanDojo has architectural limitations that prevent it from gaining new features such as drafting without refactoring.
 Almost all of Pantograph's business logic is written in Lean, and Pantograph achieves tighter coupling between the data extraction and proof search components.

 ## Referencing